 “Boycott Apple” gains momentum

-The Citi Group report suggests even worse times are ahead for Apple.
-The bank writes that the escalating trade war between China and the US has made the situation significantly worse due to the Trump administration's recent ban.
-According to the report, the Chinese government will look for a way to strike back - and Apple is an obvious target.
-Apple investors also believe that it is possible that China could completely ban the sale of Apple products in the country.
-According to Citi Group, the consequences for Apple could be dire even without interference from the Chinese government, as the "Boycott Apple" campaign continues to gain momentum.
-"The US trade war with China will cause Chinese citizens to turn away from Apple and buy domestic mobile brands like Huawei instead," according to an analyst note.
+The Citi Group report suggests even worse times lie ahead for Apple.
+The bank writes that the escalating trade war between China and the US has significantly worsened the situation due to the Trump administration's recent ban.
+According to the report, the Chinese government will look for a way to strike back – with Apple being an obvious target.
+Apple investors also believe it's possible that China could completely ban the sale of Apple products in the country.
+According to Citi Group, the consequences for Apple could be dire even without Chinese government intervention, as the "Boycott Apple" campaign continues to gain momentum.
+"The US trade war with China will cause Chinese citizens to turn away from Apple and instead buy domestic mobile brands like Huawei," according to an analyst note.

 China is putting pressure on high-tech metals

-Huawei's CEO recently tried to calm tempers and rejected the idea of official retaliation against Apple - but Trump seems determined to stoke the fire.
-There is speculation that China will next respond by restricting "rare earths" - this has already been hinted at by a senior government official.
-These metals are used in particular for the production of smartphones, computers and other electronic devices.
+Huawei's CEO recently tried to calm the situation, rejecting the idea of official retaliation against Apple—but so far, Trump seems determined to stoke the flames.
+There is speculation that China will next respond by imposing a shortage of rare earth elements—a move that has already been hinted at by a senior government official.
+These metals are used primarily in the production of smartphones, computers, and other electronic devices.
 Such a shortage could lead to supply shortages around the world.